LivelySource/DM-BOT/README.md

     <img src="https://cdn.discordapp.com/attachments/502649544622735362/520794535018627083/dm-bot.png"><br><br>
 </div>

 Hello glad you stumpled upon DM-BOT.
 You can freely modify, configure, produce this code.
 I only wish you respect my wishes and give credit where it is due.
 Thank you!
-If you have any questions or concerns visit my webpage > [LivelySource.tk](https://livelysource.tk)
+If you have any questions or concerns visit my webpage > REDACTED

 ## Requirements